-It's best to choose a massage therapist who has experience working with clients who have RA.
+It's best to choose a massage therapist with experience working with RA clients.
 Let them know if you have any sensitive areas that they should avoid.
 You might also request that they refrain from using scented cosmetics that may aggravate your skin.

-According to the Arthritis Foundation, massaging the muscles and joints on a daily basis might help relieve arthritis discomfort.
+According to the Arthritis Foundation, massaging the muscles and joints daily might help relieve arthritis discomfort.
 Massage, according to experts, reduces the synthesis of the stress hormone cortisol and the neurotransmitter substance P, which is linked to pain.

 Massage also boosts serotonin levels, which helps to enhance mood.
 Massage's effects on persons with arthritis in their upper limbs were explored in a 2013 research.
 The individuals were separated into two groups by the researchers.

-A light-pressure massage was given to one group, while a moderate pressure massage was given to the other group.
-For four weeks, a skilled therapist massaged each of the participants once a week.
+A light-pressure massage was given to one group, while a moderate-pressure massage was given to the other group.
+For four weeks, a skilled therapist massaged each participant once a week.
 The participants also learnt how to self-massage and practiced it once a day.